-The airport is directly accessible via the metro, and only a ten-minute ride from the city centre, making living in Lisbon ideal for retirees who want the family to be able to visit with ease.
+The airport is directly accessible via the metro, and only a ten-minute ride from the city center, making living in Lisbon ideal for retirees who want their families to be able to visit with ease.

 4. Is Lisbon a walkable city?